-Providers may or may not choose to use the new guidelines.
 Some health care providers may start using the new guidelines right away, while others may prefer to use the guidelines from a different organization, based on what the provider feels is best for the patient.
 The same is the case for health insurance companies, which may or may not provide coverage based on the new guidelines.

 Programs such as Nevada’s Colorectal Cancer Control Program, which offers free colon cancer screening to those who qualify, are funded by the CDC and rely upon USPSTF guidelines.
 This program will continue to offer screening starting at age 50 for those who qualify.

 How do I know which screening recommendation to follow?

 It’s always most important to talk to your health care provider about when you should start screening for cancer and what exam is best for you.
 When you see your provider, be sure to share your personal and family history of cancer, talk about your risk factors, and discuss which screening option is best for you.
 You’ll also want to check with your insurance provider to determine what screening exams they will cover and at what age.

 Despite following different screening recommendations, one thing on which all major health organizations agree is that screening saves lives.